What is ACE?

 What is the class format?

 Classes are delivered based on a self-paced learning format.
-Students study independently with the support of a Sheridan College professor who is available to work 1:1 with students during class time.
+Students study independently with the support of a Sheridan College instructor who is available to work 1:1 with students during class time.
 Our small class sizes allow for plenty of individual support.

 What are the prerequisites?